Greyyy-HJC/TheoristGPT/README.md

 # TheoristGPT

-- Can we have an AI to be a theoretical physicist?
+- Is it possible for AI to function as a theoretical physicist?
 - What insights can AI gain from physics?
 - How can physics unlock the mysteries of AI?